A few weeks ago, I shared an article about annual planning (and how Capitalogix does it.)

 - I will drink more water than coffee.

-- I will stretch or do basic calisthenics on days that I do not go to the gym.
+- I will stretch or do basic calisthenics on days I don't go to the gym.

-- I will make a healthy shake as a meal replacement rather than a snack if I'm hungry between meals.
+- I will make a healthy shake as a meal replacement rather than a snack or mini-meal.

 - I will focus on relaxation and meditation as much as I focus on strength & physical exercises.